Dialectical Behavioral Therapy

 After or during pre-treatment, clients attend a 1-hour orientation prior to starting a DBT skills group.
 In the orientation, clients can expect to learn about our comprehensive, DBT accredited program, research about DBT, and program requirements for attendance and homework.
 In addition, clients will learn what to expect from the program in more depth and have a chance to ask questions.
 At orientation, clients complete a DBT contract.

 During the treatment phase, the individual therapists will help the client to: 1) identify and maintain focus on the primary problems to be addressed; 2) stay motivated to work hard in treatment and apply new behaviors in their daily lives; and 3) coordinate and consolidate the different parts of treatment and make sure it is all tailored for the particular individual’s situation.
 In addition, the client and family will participate in family therapy as needed, DBT Skills Group, Family Matters Group, and use phone coaching as needed.
-Individual therapy does not have to be with one of AFBHS therapists; clients can continue individual therapy with someone else in the community.
+Individual therapy must be with an AFBHS therapist.

 Clients contract for an initial 24 sessions (Women's Group), 24 sessions (Adolescents Group), 16 Weeks (Tweens Group), 12 weeks (Kids Group) with an option to renew at the end of the skills group cycle.
 Families contract for 12 weeks of the Family Matters Group with an option to renew at the end.